Elliothc13/FYP/README.md

 - It should output `Ran 9 tests in [number]s OK`

 The code that was used for generating the overlays was also added to the `image_generation` folder but it is **NOT** required to run the program
-- To run the code a mapbox account would be required to have an access token
 - The steps are simply:
   - Request terrain-rgb images from mapbox for the area of ireland (images were removed to save space)
   - Compile the images into 1 composite image